ryanpf/linux_rocksmith/README.md

 <details><summary>How to set environment variables</summary>

+You can check the environment variables by running `echo $NAME`.

+I recommend putting double quotes around the paths, just to be sure.

 ```

 # Temporary:
 # Totally fine for our usecase.
 Copy these lines into a terminal, enter the paths and hit enter.
 # Keep in mind that these are only temporary.
 It only applies to the terminal instance you set it in.